Strawberry Pie

 • Less time in the oven means a cooler kitchen on a hot day.

 Tip: If you’ve ever had a berry pie that’s runny and soggy, this recipe has a few tricks to help avoid that.
-Cornstarch and ruby-red strawberry gelatin come together to help the pie set up and slice cleanly!
+Cornstarch and strawberry gelatin come together to help the pie set up and slice cleanly!

 Unlike our classic strawberry jello pie recipe, today’s treat is loaded with fresh berries!